Unraveling Industry is a platform to map oil and gas infrastructure in Louisiana by

 accountability and “ecological reparations”—reparations for segregated human communities as well as between human beings and our wider ecosystems.

-This project investigates the corporate-colonial cosmologies that our extractive cultures follow to the end(s) of the earth and imagines horizons of justice.
+Beyond the platform, the project will manifest in various creative outcomes to explore the corporate-colonial cosmologies that our extractive culture follows to the end(s) of the earth.
 It traces corporate-colonial guiding lines through the continuum of Extractivism, which spans from colonialism and slavery to coastal erosion and climate change.
 Uses a methodology I call cartographic unraveling, it disentangles and analyzes the GIS lines (pipelines and canals) and points (wells) used to make geography, unmake communities, and break Earth’s geology.